 No connection to the German novel of the same name.

 - Ambiguous Ending: In the end, Johnnie tells Lina that he was intending to commit suicide (rather than to kill her), and that was in Liverpool at the time of Beaky's death (rather than in Paris with Beaky).
 Lina believes him and makes up with him, but there is no evidence that Johnnie told the truth and, since he is a pathological liar, he could perfectly make it up.

-- The Casanova: When Johnny shows up at a ball, women literally flock to him.
-Later Lina asks him if he's had a lot of girlfriends, and he admits that he has and said that one time when he couldn't sleep he tried counting them like sheep.
+- The Casanova: When Johnnie shows up at a ball, women literally flock to him.
+Later Lina asks him if he's had a lot of girlfriends, and he admits that he has and said that one time when he couldn't sleep, he tried counting them like sheep.

 - Creator Cameo: As with all of Hitchcock's films.
 In this one he can be seen putting a letter in a mailbox as Fontaine leaves a book store.

-- The Ditz: Johnny's friend Beaky is very amiable but not terribly bright, and does not at all understand Johnny's plan for a seaside real estate development.
+- The Ditz: Johnnie's friend Beaky is very amiable but not terribly bright, and does not at all understand Johnny's plan for a seaside real estate development.

 - Driving a Desk: Particularly noticeable in a few scenes where characters are driving along the coast.

 - Elopement: Lina's parents do not want her to marry Johnnie, so she marries secretly with him.